 V-Belts for your water pump and alternator can fail at any time.
 Provided you replace them at regular service intervals you should have no issues.
 If you do manage to break a V-Belt, there is a real issue with the engine overheating and your battery going flat.

 A quick DIY fix is to use some pantihose or women’s stockings to tie it around both the water pump and the alternator.
 If it slips to much while powering both then choose the water pump and hope there is enough reserve battery power to get you home.
 Keep a close eye on your engine temp and stop if you notice the coolant temp getting hot.

 Thanks to DeBoss Garage for providing this tip.

 Run out of fuel

-As a teenager, I lost count the number of times I ran out of fuel in my car.
+As a teenager, I lost count of the times I ran out of fuel in my car.
 When you only put in $10 of fuel each week its no wonder why.
-Sometimes as teenagers we were so desperate to get somewhere we even used 2-stroke fuel in the little Datsun 200B, it ran but it sure did smoke a lot.
+Sometimes as teenagers, we were so desperate to get somewhere we even used 2-stroke fuel in the little Datsun 200B, it ran but it sure did smoke a lot.

 Always use a filter when draining fuel from another car, generator, or jerry can.
 Especially if it is old and been sitting for a while.
 This will prevent rust and scale from entering your fuel tank and causing blockages down the track.